 A former primary teacher and principal, Sue Palmer has written more than two hundred books on all aspects of literacy.
 She writes regularly in newspapers and magazines, provides in-service courses in schools, universities, and is a consultant with UK publishers, educators, and the BBC.

 Teaching came naturally to Emelie.
-"After having three daughters and foster children; having a child care center in my home; and being a Brownie leader, teaching Sunday School, and volunteering in classrooms, I found I was naturally teaching all the time and loved it!
+"After having three daughters and foster children, having a child care center in my home, amd being a Brownie leader, teaching Sunday School, and volunteering in classrooms, I found I was naturally teaching all the time and loved it!
 I went back to school to finish my degree and to learn how to teach.

 Ruth Parker is a former classroom teacher and has spent over 20 years leading professional development for math teachers in grades K-12.
 She is currently the CEO of the Mathematics Education Collaborative, preparing the next generation of mathematics teacher leaders for Washington state.

 A native of Sheffield, England, Jo received her education at Goldsmith College, University of London, McMaster University, and the University of Toronto's Ontario Institute for Studies in Education.
 She has twenty five-years of experience teaching all grade levels both in England and in Canada.

 Brenda Power was born in Wayne, Michigan, the daughter of a teacher and engineer.
 She received her bachelor and master's degrees from Michigan State University, and her doctorate from the University of New Hampshire, where she worked with Donald Graves, Donald Murray, and Thomas Newkirk.

 Robert Pritchard is a professor of education at Sacramento State University.
 A frequent consultant for schools, districts, and departments of education, Robert brings extensive experience as a former ESL teacher and reading specialist to his work with teachers and administrators.